yiyo06/ContentInterrogative/scripts/note/Experiments of automatic comparison of chinese and german bible texts.md

-Experiments of automatic comparison for chinese and german bible texts
+AExperiments of automatic comparison for chinese and german bible texts
 ===========

 ### Introduction